tejadaR/AREA/README.md

 Scala-IDE for Eclipse is recommended (together with the sbteclipse plugin).
 Developers can just use:

-- sbt compile
+> sbt compile

-- sbt eclipse
+> sbt eclipse

-and then easily import and run the project in Scala-IDE.
+and then simply import and run the project in Scala-IDE.

-## Usage and Help
-Currently supports the following airports:
- - Phoenix(PHX)
- - Atlanta(ATL)
- - Baltimore(BWI)
- - Denver(DEN)
+## Other Information

 #### About Spark